caitlindabrera/LNS-for-Kt/tense-lns/README.txt

 0. In cut_extraction_example_pre.v, write up your own example following the same kind of framework as the other example/s.
 In cut_extraction_example.v, change the Extraction object from "cut_example4" to the name of your own example.

-1. Run "cut_ex" in shell which compiles all required .v files, including cut_extraction_example.v that extracts the cut-elimination function and your example.
+1. Run "make cut_ex" in shell which compiles all required .v files, including cut_extraction_example.v that extracts the cut-elimination function and your example.

 2. Load Main_example.hs.